PrashantaDA/Pokedex/README.md

 # Pokedex

-A modern, responsive Pokedex web application built with React that allows users to explore and learn about Pokemon.
+A modern, responsive Pokedex web application built with React and Vite that allows users to explore and learn about Pokemon.
 The application features a sleek dark theme design with smooth animations and interactive elements.

 ## Features